 If you are a coral reef lover the answer is absolutely yes.
 Sharm el Sheikh is definitely worth visiting if you want to see the beautiful coral reefs.

 If you don’t care if there is a gorgeous coral reef, maybe Sharm el Sheikh is not so worth visiting it.
 It is a bit overrated.
 Many people will say that Sharm is a great resort and that there is a lot to see and do.
-Many people talk about paradise but I can’t find any connection with paradise.
+Many people talk about paradise but I wasn’t so impressed.
 I am a huge lover of the Old Towns and I think that they have a special charm.
 But the Old Town in Sharm el Sheikh really didn’t impress me.
 Oh, this is not 100% true.
 One thing left me speechless – El Sahaba Mosque.

 I am not sure that I’ll ever return to Egypt.
 I was disappointed.
 Maybe I was expecting too much based on everything I’ve heard about Egypt.
 Many people fall in love with this country.
 I didn’t.
-Pushy vendors, disrespectful men around the city & tasteless food are not my thing.
+Pushy vendors and disrespectful men around the city… I guess it would be a lot easier if I would travel with a man.

 So, let’s take a step by step.